Juggernaut102/tp/docs/DeveloperGuide.md

 1. User enters `list` to view current students and their indices
 2. User enters `delete INDEX` (where `INDEX` is a valid number)
 3. EduDex removes the student at the specified index
 4. EduDex shows a confirmation message
+Use case ends.

 **Extensions:**
 - **2a.
 Invalid index format (non-number)**
     - 2a1.
 EduDex shows error: *"INDEX must be a positive integer"*
-    - 2a2.
-Use case resumes at step 1
+      Use case ends.

 - **2b.
 Index out of bounds**
     - 2b1.
 EduDex shows error: *"The student index provided is invalid"*
-    - 2b2.
-Use case resumes at step 1
+      Use case ends.

 - **2c.
 User enters delete without viewing list first**
     - 2c1.
 EduDex shows error: *"Please use 'list' to view students first"*
-    - 2c2.
-Use case resumes at step 1
+      Use case ends.

 ---